 We don’t like telling people to contact their hosts.
 Unfortunately, there are two solutions for us here: fix it for everyone by using an insecure connection, thereby creating security issues, or asking you to contact your host.
 We’ve chosen the latter.

 What to do if your host doesn’t want to fix it?

-As the software we’re asking your host to use is over 6 years old and several major security problems have been found in these libraries through these years, you should run, not walk, away from your host if they refuse to do this.
+As the software we’re asking your host to use is over 10 years old and several major security problems have been found in these libraries through these years, you should run, not walk, away from your host if they refuse to do this.